jayesh-kaza/LeetCode/README.md

 ## Contributing

-Read our [contributing guide](/CONTRIBUTING.md) to learn how to contribute to this repo.
+Read the [contributing guide](/CONTRIBUTING.md) to learn how to contribute to this repo.